alpersonalwebsite/react/03_local-state.md

 this.setState({ name: 'Peter' });
 ```

-If you modify the property of the state directly **your component WILL not re-render**.
+If you modify the property of the state directly (as in the wrong example), React will not be aware of the change and it **will NOT re render your component**.

-What´s the difference between props and state...?
-Props is read-only data.

 ```
 class App extends Component {